e-tinkers/RS485/README.md

 #### void beginTransmission()

-Signify the begin of a data transmission.
-The DE pin will be set to `HIGH` with the appropriate delay according to the `predelay` value (see `void begin(unsigned long baudrate, int predelay, int postdelay)`).
+Signifies the begin of a data transmission.
+The DE pin will be set to `HIGH` with the appropriate delay according to the `predelay` value.

 #### void endTransmission()

-Signify the end of a data transmission session.
+Signifies the end of a data transmission session.
 The DE pin will be reset to `LOW` after a `postdelay` in microseconds.

 #### void sendBreak(unsigned int duration)

-This function will end the eixsting RS485 communication (after flushing out of the data), it then genearate a BREAk condition by pulling down the `txPin` for a few milliseconds based on the `duration` value, it then re-establish an RS485 communication by calling the `begin(baud_rate, config)`.
+This function will terminate the eixsting RS485 communication (after flushing out of the data), it then genearate a BREAK condition by pulling down the `txPin` for a few milliseconds based on the `duration` value, it then re-establish an RS485 communication by calling the `begin(baud_rate, config)` using previous baud rate and configuration settings.

 #### void sendBreakMicroseconds(unsigned int duration)

-This function does the same as `sendBreak()` function, except the `duration` is in microseconds instead of milliseconds.
+This function does the same as `sendBreak()` function, except the `duration` is in _microseconds_ instead of milliseconds.